slushiegoose/Town-Of-Us/README.md

 -----------------------
 # Bug / Suggestions
-If you have any bugs or any need to contact me, join the [Discord server](https://discord.gg/bYSaT74KzT) or create a ticket on GitHub
+If you have any bugs or any need to contact me, join the [Discord server](https://discord.gg/bYSaT74KzT) or create a ticket on GitHub.

 -----------------------
 # Credits & Resources